zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Lost atoms via balance: original %ld current %ld* This should not occur.
 Report the problem to the developers.

-*Lost atoms: original %ld current %ld*
-   Lost atoms are checked for each time thermo output is done.
-See the thermo_modify lost command for options.
-Lost atoms usually indicate bad dynamics, e.g. atoms have been blown far out of the simulation box, or moved further than one processor's subdomain away before reneighboring.

 *MEAM library error %d*
    A call to the MEAM Fortran library returned an error.